ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog ==
+= [4.32.3] 03.04.2017 =
+* Fix: Boolean false was sent to WordPress core wp_enqueue_script() function as the 2nd parameter instead of an empty string.
+We should respect the type of parameter which code author supposed to use initially.
+* Fix: Bulk grant to users multiple roles JavaScript code is loaded now for users.php page only, not globally.

 = [4.32.2] 17.03.2017 =
 * Fix: "Users->Grant Roles" button did not work with switched off option "Count Users without role" at "Settings->User Role Editor->Additional Modules" tab.
 "JQuery UI" library was not loaded.
 * Update: minimal PHP version was raised to 5.3.